Kadarius Toney Player Prop Bets for NFL Week 18 | New York vs. Washington 1/9/2022

 Matchup vs. Washington

-- Toney did not have a touchdown catch in that outing against the Football Team.
+- Toney did not have a touchdown catch in that matchup against the Football Team.

-- The Football Team have the NFL's 29th-ranked pass defense this season, giving up 276.1 yards per game through the air.
+- This week Toney will face the NFL's 29th-ranked pass defense (276.1 yards allowed per game).

-- The Football Team have allowed 33 passing TDs this year (2.1 per game), ranking them 32nd among NFL defenses.
+- With 33 passing TDs conceded this season, the Football Team defense is ranked 32nd in the league.

 Recent Performances